Skip to content

 Economic Accounts for Agriculture

 The uncertainty in the Economic accounts for agriculture is linked to the uncertainty in the primary statistics used for its compilation.
 For example, issues such as timing can introduce uncertainty, while other information, such as data from dairies and slaughterhouses, is exact.
 For preliminary calculations, some estimates are based partly on expert judgment and assumptions until the final data are processed in the primary statistics; therefore, the statistics are considered final only after two years.
+The sold quantities of mineral fertilizers from the Danish Agency for Green Conversion and the Environment are associated with a certain degree of uncertainty.
+The data come from the annual collection of sales figures, in which companies with registered products are asked to report the quantities sold of those products.
+Companies have the option to indicate tax-exempt quantities, but this is voluntary, and not all companies use this option.
+The data collection does not include self-imports, and some products may be double-counted if a company has not used the option to report a sold quantity as tax-exempt.
+The data quality is therefore directly dependent on the information provided by the companies to the Agency.

 Overall accuracy